bahamas10/html-rina-chan-board/README.md

 Usage
 -----

-Open the `index.html` and it should just work
+Open the `index.html` file and it should just work

 Files
 -----